What is a permanent code?

 - Continuing Studies Independent (Special) students

 The Permanent Code form requires your handwritten signature.
 Once you have completed sections 2 to 8 and dated & signed the form, please send it as per the instructions on the "How to submit" tab.

 Where and When to see the permanent code

 Your Permanent Code will be created and/or validated by the Ministry of Education normally within the first six to eight weeks of your first registered semester at McGill (e.g. a student starting their studies in September would normally receive their permanent code in November).
 Once available, you can view it in Minerva at:

 Student Menu -> Student Accounts Menu -> View your Tuition and Legal Status

 Student Menu -> Student Records Menu -> View Your Unofficial Transcript

-Important!
-A permanent code does NOT imply Quebec residency.
-If you already have a perm code and were considered a Quebec resident in the past, you may still need to prove your residency again.
+IMPORTANT: A permanent code does NOT imply Quebec residency.
+If you already have a permanent code and were considered a Quebec resident in the past, you may still need to prove your residency again.

 Did you know?